ophub/amlogic-s9xxx-openwrt/make-openwrt/README.md

 ## u-boot

 System boot files, according to different versions of the kernel, will be automated by installation/update and other related scripts when needed.
 The necessary u-boot will be automatically downloaded from the [ophub/u-boot](https://github.com/ophub/u-boot) repository to the `u-boot` directory.

+## scripts

+When executing `remake`, the required dependency packages for the current server environment will be installed automatically.
+Other script files are used to assist with compiling or building the OpenWrt system.